 Those Reddit 'British-problems' inspired articles get me a little bit nostalgic...

-This was shocking… for the old me.
+That someone wanted the last biscuit, was shocking... for the old me.

 For non-Brits out there, asking if anyone wants the last biscuit, means that the person asking, wants it but isn't, according to the terms of social etiquette, allowed to say it.
 Even more confusing, the 'someone' who took the last biscuit would be considered rude by taking it because the asker has the implicit prior claim (since he asked).